TUWAIQ-PYTHON-4/Django_Courses_Store/README.md

 #### Add Course Page
 - Thie page will be used to let the users add new courses .
-NOTE: Only user who has permission to add a course will be able to add a course.
+NOTE: Only user who has permission to add a course will be able to add a course .